Top 10 Myths about United Way

 MYTH: Most of my donation is going to overhead and operating expenses so I should just give to agencies directly.

 FACT: 92 cents of every donated dollar goes back into the community to support critical programs and services.
 Charity Navigator awards the highest score for fundraising costs if they are 10% or less and the BBB Wise Giving Alliance indicates that a charity should spend no more than 35% of related contributions on fundraising.
 United Way of Greater Rochester is below both of these guidelines.
-United Way collects, processes and transfers donations on behalf of hundreds of health and human services agencies in the region, and many indicate that participating in the United Way campaign is an effective, efficient way for them to fundraise.
+With that 8% fee, United Way:

 MYTH: United Way programs just provide handouts and are a band-aid solution to our community’s problems.